ethanwithnoe/ECS162-Final-Project/README.md

 ```

 ## Sample Data
 This project automatically adds sample data.
+If the graphs appear empty, its likely because there is no data for that day.
+See below on how to generate sample data timestamped to a particular day.

-To disable this, remove or comment out lines `88` to `96` in `backend/app.py`:
+To disable adding the premade sample data, remove or comment out lines `88` to `96` in `backend/app.py`:
 ```python
 DemoData.generateSampleData(
     mongo=mongo,